Where should you turn if you are sick or injured and cannot work in Illinois?

 You can apply for short-term disability coverage by completing a new policy application at work or through a licensed insurance agent outside your employer.

-Request a short-term disability quote online to start the process.
+To start the process, ask for a personalized insurance quote.
 An agent licensed in Illinois may contact you to present monthly premium estimates for various feature configurations: monthly benefit, elimination period, and benefit period.

 The agent will help you complete the new policy application by asking you medical history questions and submitting the document to the insurance company for underwriting review.
 You must show evidence of good health to purchase the coverage.